💻 Work from Australia's most inspiring locations — explore day tours →

 Melbourne — Creative Industries & Cafe Capital

 If your work thrives on creative energy, Melbourne delivers.
-The city's laneway culture, independent galleries, live music scene, and arguably Australia's best cafe culture create an environment that fuels inspiration.
-Coworking is well-established, and the food scene alone justifies a long stay.
+The city's laneway culture, independent galleries, live music scene, and arguably Australia's best coffee create an environment that fuels inspiration.
+Coworking is well-established across the CBD and inner suburbs, and the food scene alone justifies a long stay.

 🎨 Creative hub ☕ World-class coffee 🎵 Live music capital